 Critical thinkers and writers must be able to adjust their views in light of new evidence; hone their arguments by considering criticism from those with opposing views; and be curious about ideas that can strengthen and deepen their thinking.
 A good critical thinker, like a good writer, recognizes that the thinking process is never-ending.

-This parallel between thinking and writing is no accident, since writing is, as the National Commision on Writing puts it, “thought on paper.”
+This parallels between teaching thinking and teaching writing are no accident, since writing is, as the National Commission on Writing puts it, “thought on paper.”
 As such, teaching critical thinking in writing assignments is a natural fit.
 The writing process gives students an important and unique opportunity to build their critical thinking skills.
-This is particularly true for argumentative writing and the teaching for argumentative writing.
+This is particularly true for argumentative writing and the teaching of argumentative writing.

 Thinking and Writing